aimok04/iserv_exercise_discord_webhook/README.md

     <img src="https://media.giphy.com/media/N59N9NJI6SVhegfWph/giphy.gif" width="450"></img>

-  5. Start the **main.js** with `node main.js` to start the setup.
+  5. Run the **main.js** file with `node main.js` to start the setup.
 You will need the host and port of your IServ-Web-Server, the credentials from your IServ-Account and the link to your Discord webhook.
   6. Create a crontab (or something similar) to run the **main.js** script repeatedly.
 <br><br>Example: `*/5 6-17 * * 1-5 cd /path/to/script/ && node main.js`<br>
 This will execute the script every 5 minutes from 6 am to 5 pm from Monday until Friday.